MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

   * Materializers don't know specifics of other node materializations

 * Top 2
+  * Deprecate Azure folder
+  * Rename Azure2 folder
+  * Intergrate with converter console application
+    * Smoke check with data/resource-graph-1.json
   * Add ranges back to nodes
   * x Rename LocalIp to PrivateIp
-  * Intergrate with converter console application
-    * Smoke check with data/resource-graph-1.json
   * Write design note
   * Remove services.getInternetKey()
     * The resource graph is the sole owner of this key